[FishEye Knowledge Base]

 A smart commit with action

-Note that to resolve an issue using the
+Please note: If you want to resolve an issue using the

-+review tells FishEye to create a new review in the project CR-TEST with the content of the changeset.
+The command "+review" tells FishEye to create a new review in the project CR-TEST with the content of the changeset.
 The review will be in a draft state unless the project has default reviewers or reviewers are explicitly mentioned.
 If you only have one project in Crucible, or a repository is a project's default repository, it is not necessary to mention the project key.
 Just use

 "fix a bug +review".